AnzelleL23/bubbles/README.md

 # Dive Site Tier List

 A personal tier list of all the dive sites that I have been to so far.
-I am a little biased towards places with 'bluer waters' and healthy reef (fish density and coral variety taken into account) so do take the ranking with a pinch of salt.
+I am a little biased towards places with 'bluer waters' and healthy reefs (fish density and coral variety taken into account) so do take the ranking with a pinch of salt.
 Links to my justifications and reasonings are embedded within the text.
 Since there are still many other places that I have yet to visit, this list may evolve overtime.
 Additionally, do note that these opinions are mine, and mine only!
 Our experiences may vary due to seasons (or possibly even because I wrote a lot of these in retrospect based on camera footage and old dive log notes) so I sincerely apologize in advance if this ranking does not align with your personal one.
+I hope that this list may be helpful for dive trip planning, so that you will only see the best of what the underwater world has to offer.
 Without further ado, my tiers are as follows:

 - S Tier: Perfect - Absolutely must go!
 - A Tier: Excellent - I would definitely recommend a trip.